taimurtawil/Drinking-Game/README.md

 ## How to start your emulators
 ### IOS Emulator
 Windows:

 *Unfortunately for windows there is no IOS emulator available for use natively, the only option for developing for IOS is using React Natives built in Expo go to run a local server on your iphone*

 1. Download Expo Go on your respective IPhone
-2. Start your loacl server
+2. Start your local server
 3. Expo should give you an option to scan a qr code
 ![image](https://github.com/taimurtawil/Drinking-Game/assets/92693639/297eb472-b5fe-400d-8b2d-ac2a386e83c0)
 4. Scan the qr code and test your app!